MikroSAGE/ProjectDollhouse/README.md

 This project aims to automate repetitive tasks in the game 'Girl's Frontline' (GFL) using a combination of Python libraries, including OpenCV, AutoHotkey (AHK), and Pure-Python ADB, in tandem with the Bluestacks emulator
 ## Overview

-The automation script developed in this project allows users to automate various tasks in the GFL game, such as collecting resources, managing teams, and completing missions.
+The automation script developed in this project allows users to automate various tasks in the GFL game, such as running logistics, corpse-dragging, and battle simulation drills.
 By leveraging computer vision with OpenCV, interacting with the game window using AHK, and controlling the Android emulator with Pure-Python ADB, the script automates actions to optimize gameplay efficiency.

 ## Prerequisites